Huadi International Group Co., - GuruFocus.com

 BEIJING, Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Huadi International Group Co., Ltd. (“HUDI” or the “Company”) ( HUDI), a leading developer and manufacturer of industrial stainless steel seamless pipes and tubes products in China, today announced that it has entered into a securities purchase agreement with two institutional investors for a registered direct offering of $25 million of its ordinary shares, before payment of commissions and expenses.
-The offering is expected to close on or about November 9, 2022, subject to the satisfaction of customary closing conditions.
+09, 2022 (GLOBE NEWSWIRE) -- Huadi International Group Co., Ltd. (“HUDI” or the “Company”) (NASDAQ: HUDI), a leading developer and manufacturer of industrial stainless steel seamless pipes and tubes products in China, today announced the closing of its previously announced registered direct offering with two institutional investors, raising approximately US$25 million in gross proceeds, before deducting placement agent fees and other estimated offering expenses.

+The Company plans to use the net proceeds for general working capital.

+Univest Securities, LLC acted as the exclusive placement agent for this offering.

-The offering of the ordinary shares described above is being made pursuant to an effective "shelf" registration statement on Form F-3 (File No. 333-265882), previously filed with the U.S. Securities and Exchange Commission (the "SEC") on June 28, 2022, and declared effective on October 21, 2022.
-The offering will be made only by means of a prospectus supplement and accompanying prospectus.
-A final prospectus supplement and accompanying prospectus related to the offering will be filed with the SEC and will be available on the SEC's website located at http://www.sec.gov.
+The offering of the ordinary shares described above was made pursuant to an effective "shelf" registration statement on Form F-3 (File No. 333-265882), previously filed with the U.S. Securities and Exchange Commission (the "SEC") on June 28, 2022, and declared effective on October 21, 2022.
+The offering was made only by means of a prospectus supplement and accompanying prospectus.
+Copies of the prospectus supplement and the accompanying prospectus related to the offering may be obtained at the SEC's website located at http://www.sec.gov.

 This press release does not constitute an offer to sell or the solicitation of an offer to buy, nor will there be any sales of these securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of such jurisdiction.